 Cooking not only takes your mind off things but inhaling all those onion and garlic aromas will unblock the most stuffy noses.
 Onions and garlic are also known for their antibacterial and antiviral properties, plus this soup smells and tastes so flipping good, it can’t fail to get you feeling better.

 I ate a lot of Onion Soup in my younger days while skiing in the French Alps.
 The smell of the real genuine article French Onion Soup would waft over the piste at lunchtime, drawing skiers in like rodents seeking out the Pied Piper.
 I’m sure they laced it with more than the normal amount of alcohol as the afternoon’s skiing always did seem to be rather more jolly despite more time spent sliding down the slope on your bum than on skis!

 I recommend you make more than you think you can eat as you are likely to want seconds, plus you can always keep in the fridge for a couple of days for easy lunches.
 Eat this soup on it’s own or add a big chunk of bread topped with melted cheese cooked under the grill and you have an entire main meal all sorted!

 I used around 1.5 kg of onions in my recipe which might seem a lot, but they reduce down when you cook them.
-All you need is plenty of patience as the onions can take up to 20 min to caramelize but it’s worth it to get all those amazing flavours which will permeate through your soup.
+All you need is plenty of patience as the onions can take up to an hour to caramelize but it’s worth it to get all those amazing flavours which will permeate through your soup.
 If you have time, make your own beef stock from bones but I’m figuring you are probably still full of a cold, so good quality beef stock cubes or supermarket bought fresh stock is fine.

 I also like to add “leftover white wine” to my soup which the French add to their traditional recipe, although I have seen some recipes with brandy, so add if you dare!
 If you are a Weight Watcher then just leave out the alcohol.